 • Recurrent feelings of worthlessness, guilt, or hopelessness.

 • Difficulty with functioning in personal, social, academic matters.

 WHAT SHOULD I DO IF I THINK I MAY BE DEPRESSED?

 You should consider consulting a mental health professional.
-CAPS is staffed by licensed clinical psychologists who understand the difficulties associated with depression and will work with you to help you assess your situation and your options for help.
+The Talley Center for Counseling Services is staffed by professional counselors and psychologists who understand the difficulties associated with depression and will work with you to help you assess your situation and your options for help.
 If your counselor believes you are depressed, s/he will explain your choices for intervention.
 These services, and short-term individual counseling sessions, are confidential and available free-of-charge to all full-time,degree-seeking students.
-If you would like more information on these or other mental health services, call CAPS at 654-1053, Monday through Friday, between 8:00 AM and 5:00 PM.
+If you would like more information on these or other mental health services, call the counseling center at 654-1053, Monday through Friday, between 8:00 AM and 5:00 PM.